-Our engineering methodologies are optimized to keep expenses low and design times down.
+Our medical device engineering methodologies are optimized to keep expenses low and design times down.
 We know how to minimize the total duration of the project to maximize your return on investment – all while keeping your bottom-line costs at a minimum.
 Plus, our reverse engineering service allows our clients to quickly create prototypes and utilize prior work to generate all the necessary documentation required for regulatory approval – all without compromising quality.

 Helping you meet regulatory goals

 Working with Sterling also allows you to design your device under Sterling’s quality system.
 Sterling is ISO 13485 registered and its quality systems and practices are compliant with standards IEC 62304, ISO 14971, 93/42/EEC, and IEC 60601.
 Therefore Sterling’s ISO certifications allow its start-up and established medical device customers to streamline their auditing process and speed up regulatory approvals since Sterling meets these standards throughout the whole medical device engineering process.